Information for Feinberg

 - Consideration should be given to staff and participant flow through corridors as well as within rooms.

-- Clinical research teams should follow clinical affiliate, Feinberg, and departmental guidelines for return.
+- Clinical research teams should follow clinical affiliate, Feinberg and departmental guidelines.
 To the extent possible, distancing and appropriate personal protective equipment should be maintained throughout the visit.

 - Participant visits in clinical affiliate space may continue and/or restart as long as affiliate guidelines are followed.

-- Guidelines from the Intiutional Review Board (IRB) Office must be followed.
+- Guidelines from the Institutional Review Board (IRB) Office must be followed.